The Productivity Paradox: How To Get More Done In Less Time

 Don’t Multitask

-While, on the surface, multitasking seems like a great way to get more done, this approach hurts productivity.
-However, by focusing on completing one task before moving on to the next, you stay fully engaged in each job, resulting in higher-quality work and fewer mistakes.
+While multitasking seems like a great way to accomplish more things simultaneously, this scattered approach hurts productivity.
+By focusing on completing one task before moving on to the next, you stay fully engaged in each job, resulting in higher-quality work and fewer mistakes.

 Reflect And Adjust